One of the Best Outdoor Trips on a Spring Break in Texas Hill Country

 Then go to Spicewood Springs for swimming.
 If the water is still cold on your visit, rent a kayak.
 Or, you can always add another trail to explore.

 When we visited Colorado Bend, we started our day by hiking the Cedar Chopper Loop.
-The plan was to have a picnic lunch at Dogleg Canyon, turn around, and continue driving to Gorman Falls trailhead.
+The plan was to have a picnic lunch at Dogleg Canyon, turn around, and continue driving to the Gorman Falls trailhead.

 After lunch at the Dogleg Canyon, we wanted to hike a bit more, then a bit more, and we ended up at the river.
 When we looked back to where we came from, we chose to hike the flat River Trail rather than climb to where we started.